Are you considering signing up for the card_name credit card?

 You may be wondering if using the Chase Sapphire Reserve is a better option than simply sticking with the 2% you earn with a cash back card for your travel purchases.

-If you consider the 3x points bonus for travel and dining purchases with the Sapphire Reserve card as an approximate reward that can be redeemable for an equivalent to 3% cash back, you’re going to need to spend upwards of $55,000 per year to make the extra 1% you earn over a standard 2% card cover the $550 annual on its own.
+Consider this quick example: Let’s assume the 3x points bonus for travel and dining purchases with the Sapphire Reserve is the primary use of the card.
+Those points can be redeemed for an approximate equivalent to 3% cash back.
+So you would need to spend upwards of $55,000 per year to make the extra 1% you earn (over a standard 2% card) cover the $550 annual on its own.

 That’s a daunting number for even the most avid traveler!
-However, you have to take the usefulness of the perks into account here to make a fair comparison.
+However, you have to take the usefulness of the perks and alternate points redemption methods into account here to make a fair comparison.

 As we discussed previously, the Sapphire Reserve can easily cover its annual fee with benefits like the annual travel credit, Lyft and DoorDash subscriptions, TSA Precheck and Global Entry and special travel privileges.